The Great American Bash (1997)

 The 1997 Great American Bash was the seventh Great American Bash professional wrestling pay-per-view event produced by World Championship Wrestling (WCW), and 11th Great American Bash event overall.
 It took place on June 15, 1997, at The MARK of the Quad Cities in Moline, Illinois.

+Nine matches were contested at the event.
+In the main event, Randy Savage defeated Diamond Dallas Page in a Falls Count Anywhere match.
+In other prominent matches, The Outsiders (Kevin Nash and Scott Hall) defeated Ric Flair and Roddy Piper to retain the WCW World Tag Team Championship, Kevin Greene defeated Steve McMichael, Chris Benoit defeated Meng in a Death match, and Akira Hokuto successfully retained her WCW Women's Championship in a Title vs. Career match against Madusa, who was forced to retire from professional wrestling.

 Production

 Background

 The Great American Bash is a professional wrestling event established in 1985.
 It was first produced by the National Wrestling Alliance's (NWA) Jim Crockett Promotions (JCP) and aired on closed-circuit television before becoming a pay-per-view event in 1988; JCP was rebranded as World Championship Wrestling (WCW) later that same year.
 WCW then seceded from the NWA in 1991.
 The 1997 event was the seventh Great American Bash event promoted by WCW and 11th overall.
 It took place on June 15, 1997, at The MARK of the Quad Cities in Moline, Illinois.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.